 who brought you out of Ur of the Chaldees

-You will remember that the Friulian il paron means ruler, leader.
+You will remember that the Friulian il paron means ruler, master, leader.
 Un paron espotic can be understood here as meaning absolute ruler.
 Par fâti deventâ means in order to make you become.

 The verb tirâ is found in this verse conjugated in the passât prossim.
 Below, I have conjugated this verb in that tense, for your reference.
 You will note that the only difference between the passât prossim of tirâ and that of crodi (see previous verse) is the change of past participle.
 This is the case for all verbs taking vê as their auxiliary.

 ||a àn tirât

 cemût fasio a savê che dut al sarà gno?

 how can I know that all will be mine?

 (literally, how do I do to know that all will be mine?)